Mathkute/DLX/README.md

                  each line nshapes+nx*ny 0/1 entries:
                      one of first nshapes entries is 1 for the shape the others 0, then a number of ones to represent the position of the squares on the board

+TODO: add test files; add generation code for the pentominoes; to do a graphical interface, or generate images.